cesarvr/blog/content/post/rust-performance.md

 > Going back at the code, this binary search is done twice per iteration now multiply this by ``50K`` and we found the reason for the slow down.

-After some googling I found that I should use [eq_ignore_ascii_case](https://doc.rust-lang.org/src/core/str/mod.rs.html#4006) instead, which basically makes this operation on [linear time](https://doc.rust-lang.org/1.37.0/src/core/slice/mod.rs.html#2487) and for one character is nearly the same as saying constant time.
+After some googling I found that I should use [eq_ignore_ascii_case](https://doc.rust-lang.org/src/core/str/mod.rs.html#4006) instead, which basically makes this operation in [linear time](https://doc.rust-lang.org/1.37.0/src/core/slice/mod.rs.html#2487) and for one character is nearly the same as saying constant time.
 I recompiled the code and run the benchmarks:

 ```xml
 Node.JS